mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Elections take place whenever there's a *change in topology.
 Reconfiguring a replica set will always trigger an election that may or may not elect a new primary*.
 But you will definitely see a *new primary elected in two cases -- anytime the current primary node becomes unavailable, or when the current primary node steps down to be a secondary*.

-The method to figure out which secondary will run for election begins with priority, which we'll discuss in a minute; and whichever node has the latest copy of the data.

-So let's say every node in our set has the same priority, which is the default unless we've been setting priorities for the nodes in our set.

-And this node has the latest copy of the data.

-So it's going to run for election, and then automatically vote for itself.
+The method to figure out which *secondary will run for election begins with priority*, which we'll discuss in a minute; and whichever *node has the latest copy of the data*.
+So let's say every *node in our set has the same priority, which is the default unless we've been setting priorities for the nodes in our set*.
+And *one of the secondary nodes has the latest copy of the data*.
+So it's going to run for *election, and then automatically vote for itself*.

-Then it's going to ask the other two nodes for their support in the election.

-And they're going to say, all right, you have a pretty recent copy of the data, you seem like a good candidate, then they'll pledge their support as well.

-This node will be elected primary.
+Then it's going to ask the other *two nodes for their support in the election*.
+And they're going to say, all right, you have a pretty *recent copy of the data*, you seem like a good candidate, then they'll pledge their support as well.
+The *secondary node will be elected primary*.

 There is also the very slim possibility that two nodes run for election simultaneously.